gsanchietti/docs/administrator-manual/en/dedalo.rst

 Hotspot manager interface
 -------------------------

-* Go to the hotspot manager
+* go to the hotspot manager
 * go to the `Managers` section and create a new ''Manager'' of type ''Reseller'' or ''Customer'' (more info about Roles here : https://nethesis.github.io/icaro/docs/manager/))
 * do logout and login with the new manager just created
 * go in the ''Hotspot'' section and create a new hotspot instance
 * click on the hotspot name and configure the captive portal

-Hotspot Unit on Nethserver
+Hotspot Unit on |product|
 --------------------------

-* Go to the section ''Hotspot Unit'' on Nethserver
+* go to the section ''Hotspot Unit'' on |product|
 * edit the parameters in the `Hotspot unit registration` page:

   * ``Host name`` : Public name of the Hotspot Manager